 Then, Seth Godin’s first post, back in 2002, strangely titled «Boring».
 Perhaps that’s exactly the fight with boring things that makes Seth’s blog so interesting?

 And finally, what about Jeffrey Zeldman, the pioneer of the web?
-I don’t know how to find his first post, as blogs didn’t even exist when he started publishing his famous site, but here is the first page saved at the Wayback Machine, back in 1996, when I first started reading his site.
+I don’t know how to find his first post, as blogs didn’t even exist when he started publishing his famous site, but here is the first page saved at the Wayback Machine, back in 1996, when I first started reading his inspirational notes that led me to the path of web development.